 Pacific Bonsai Museum in Federal Way installs holiday lights for the annual ‘A Bonsai Solstice’—the only time all year that the bonsai collection is open to the public at night.
 BYOF (Bring-Your-Own-Flashlight) to enjoy a quiet stroll in the woods and explore bonsai illuminated by soft lights (and your flashlights).
 This is a low-key, family-friendly tradition that warmly embraces the generous spirit of the holidays and community.
-Suggested donation: $0-$10 for adults.
+Suggested donation.

-Find solstice events, lantern festivals, light shows, and related activities in the calendar below.
+Find more solstice events, lantern festivals, light shows, and related activities in the calendar below.